 OHS Hospital Gets Top Marks

-Only a handful of humane society hospitals have gained AAHA accreditation, and only 15 percent of all animal practices in the US and Canada are accredited.
+The OHS hospital, part of the Animal Medical and Learning Center adjacent to the OHS shelter, was measured against more than 900 standards of excellence in virtually every area of practice by AAHA.
+Only 12 humane society hospitals have gained AAHA accreditation, and only 15 percent of all animal practices in the US and Canada are accredited.